filekit-co/wikitoday-front/src/lib/data/2023-08-04/Neymar-s-Impressive-/EN-US.md

 ---
-title: 'Neymar's Impressive Performance and PSG's Victory in Preseason Friendly Against Jeonbuk Hyundai'
+title: 'Neymar''s Impressive Performance and PSG''s Victory in Preseason Friendly Against Jeonbuk Hyundai'
 description: 'In a preseason friendly match, Paris Saint-Germain (PSG) emerged victorious with a 3-0 win against Jeonbuk Hyundai.
-Neymar's outstanding performance, which included multiple goals and assists, caught the attention of fans and angered the Japanese team.
+Neymar''s outstanding performance, which included multiple goals and assists, caught the attention of fans and angered the Japanese team.
 Despite attempts by PSG to loan Neymar to Barcelona, the offer was rejected by Xavi.'
 category: 'Sports'
-keywords: 'PSG,전북 psg,파리생제르망 전북현대'
+keywords: 'PSG, 전북 psg, 파리생제르망 전북현대'
 date: '2023-08-04'
 author: 'wikitoday.io'
 language: 'EN-US'